Cozy Peach Kitchen

 • Toppings: I love added toasted sesame seeds and torn seaweed sheets (just like in my vegan fried rice).

-• Make it a spicy stir-fry by adding 1-2 teaspoons garlic chili sauce or harissa to the stir fry sauce.
+• Make it a spicy stir-fry by adding 1-2 teaspoons of sambal oelek or harissa to the stir-fry sauce.

-• For crispier tofu, you can use baked tofu or even air-fried tofu instead of cooking tofu in the pan with the rest of the stir fry ingredients.
+• For crispier tofu, you can use marinated baked tofu or even air-fried tofu instead of cooking tofu in the pan with the rest of the stir-fry ingredients.

-• If you prefer a thicker sauce that sticks to noodles (like sesame sauce or General Tso's sauce), I recommend adding a teaspoon of corn starch to the stir fry sauce before adding it to the pan.
+• If you prefer a thicker sauce that sticks to noodles (think honey garlic sauce), I recommend adding a teaspoon of corn starch to the stir fry sauce before adding it to the pan.
+This recipe can also be made with honey garlic tofu.

 Can I use fresh vegetables instead of frozen?